Carolina Armenteros

-Carolina Armenteros is an intellectual historian of Europe specializing in the era of 1750–1914.
+Carolina Armenteros is a Spanish intellectual historian of Europe specializing in the era of 1750–1914.
 Along with Richard Lebrun, she is one of the leading scholars of Joseph de Maistre.
-She has also published on gender theory and philosophy of religion.
+She has also published on gender studies and philosophy of religion.

 She is educated at Stanford University and the University of Cambridge.
 She has taught and conducted research at the University of Cambridge, the Université Sorbonne Nouvelle, the American University of Paris, and the University of Groningen.
 She is the recipient of a British Academy Research Fellowship and of several Visiting Fellowships at Wolfson College, Cambridge.
 She currently directs the Center for European Studies at the Pontificia Universidad Católica Madre y Maestra in the Dominican Republic.